 Whenever there is a road accident, all parties involved must stop immediately and inform the closest police department.
 The site of the accident must be cordoned off, and the parties involved must cooperate in determining the circumstances of the accident.

 If an accident only results in material damage, the police do not need to be informed so long as the parties involved exchange names and addresses.
-If the police is notified when no personal injuries have been sustained, the person having made the call is liable to pay a "call-out fee"German text.
+If the police is notified when no personal injuries have been sustained, the person having made the call is liable to pay a "call-out-fee".
 If the other party involved caused the accident, this fee will be reimbursed by the third-party liability insurance of the person who made the call.

 In the event of personal injury, the first priority is to provide first aid or call for help.